Train Fitness has rebranded to Motra. Learn More

 Breathing

-Exhale deeply as you crunch up; inhale as you extend back out.
+Exhale as you lift up and reach for your toes; inhale as you lower back down.

 Tempo